 The SA8000 system requires a 3-tiered approach to complaints.

-Certified organisations are required to maintain an effective complaints process so that employees, personnel and other stakeholders can raise concerns and those concerns will be thoroughly investigated.
-If an employee is dissatisfied with the outcome or complaint process in their organization, they may escalate the complaint to the CB.
+Certified organisations are required to maintain an effective complaints/grievance process so that employees, personnel and other stakeholders can raise concerns and those concerns will be thoroughly investigated.
+If an employee is dissatisfied with the outcome or process in their organization, they may escalate the complaint/grievance to the CB.

 Certification Bodies (CBs) must maintain an effective process to handle complaints about a specific organization’s certification and complaints from employees that have been escalated beyond the individual organization level.
 If a complainant is dissatisfied with the outcome or complaint process at the CB level, they may escalate their complaint to SAAS.